Inspiring

 Piz Murtera

-Anyone exploring the Val Müstair for the first time will be fascinated by the beauty, integrity and perfection of this corner of the world.
+Anyone exploring the Val Müstair for the first time will be fascinated by the beauty and integrity of this corner of the world.
 During all seasons, nature is not only the backdrop, but also the protagonist.
+Discover our natural jewels and see for yourself.

 Lai da Rims